 - documents relevant aspects of patient treatment

-The 2 PTA program is a five semester, two-year, academically based program to prepare the graduate to take the PTA licensure examination in preparation for employment.
+The 2 PTA program is a five semester, two-year, academically based program to prepare the graduate to take the PTA licensure/certification examination in preparation for employment.
 Upon satisfactory completion of the program the student is awarded an Associate in Science degree in Physical Therapist Assistant.
 Students enrolled in the Penn State DuBois 2 PTA program will be required to:

 - Become certified in CPR